-- 4.18 BBC has a duty to promote technological innovation,16 including to support the delivery of the public services.
-Developments in this area can improve the experience of audiences.
-When we assess a complaint, areas that the complainant and/or the BBC may reference in relation to this factor could include: - 4.18.1 How the BBC and/or complainant's position relate to the BBC's duty under the Charter to promote technological innovation. - 4.18.2 Whether the BBC has engaged in exclusive working arrangements with other third parties to meet its commitments to support technical and service innovation.17 - 4.18.3 If the complainant requires BBC content or input for its innovation or if it can partner with someone else instead.
+- 4.19 Both the BBC and third parties can play important roles in delivering innovation that benefits audiences.
+As well as driving innovation itself, the BBC should take account of the ability of third parties to innovate (subject to its requirement to deliver the Public Purposes). - As part of assessing static and dynamic effects, areas that the complainant and/or 4.20 the BBC may reference could include: - 4.20.1 How the BBC and/or complainant's position relate to the BBC's duty under the Charter to promote technological innovation. - 4.20.2 Whether the BBC has engaged in exclusive working arrangements with other third parties to meet its commitments to support technical and service innovation.
+18 - 4.20.3 The extent to which the BBC has considered the benefits to innovation that may arise from the ideas / approaches proposed by the complainant. - 4.20.4 If the complainant requires BBC content or input for its innovation or if it can partner with someone else instead.